Medical Options for Weight Loss

 Research shows that nutritionally balanced, low-calorie food choices help a person to maintain weight loss.
 We offer two nutrition-based weight loss programs.

-The New You Weight Loss Program is a doctor-supervised plan designed to help you lose weight conveniently, rapidly, and safely, without hunger, pills, or injections.
+The New You Weight Loss Program is a medically supervised plan designed to help you lose weight conveniently, rapidly, and safely, without hunger, pills, or injections.

 Individual Meal Planning